italia/daf-kylo/README.md

 kubectl apply -f config-map/kylo-ui.yaml
 ```

+In the above example, it is not take in account the [namespace].

 2. Go to idm.teamdigitale.test and create an user such as *dladmin* with a password *password*

 After these you are able to login into kylo ui!